Horace Pym: Memories of Old Friends

-Family relations with the Falmouth Foxes
+Marriages and children

-Pym married, successively to two of Caroline Fox's relations.
+Pym married successively two of Caroline Fox's relations.

-On 12 September 1876 he married Sarah Juliet Backhouse, daughter of Edmund Backhouse and his wife, Juliet (daughter of Charles Fox, brother of Caroline's father, Robert Were Fox F.R.S.).
-There were three children, Julian (1877–1898), his brother Evelyn (1879–1971) and Juliet, who was born and died in 1880.
+On 12 September 1876 he married firstly Sarah Juliet Backhouse, daughter of Edmund Backhouse MP and his wife Juliet, a daughter of Charles Fox, the brother of Caroline Fox's father Robert Were Fox.
+They had three children, Julian (1877–1898), his brother Charles (1879–1971), and Juliet, who was born and died in 1880.
 Her mother, Sarah Juliet Pym, also died in 1880.

 Horace Pym then married Jane Hannah Backhouse Fox on 2 May 1881.
 She was the daughter of Barclay Fox, Caroline's brother and his wife, Jane (sister of Edmund Backhouse, Pym's first wife's father).
 Pym and Jane Fox Pym had two daughters.

 Work as Confidential Solicitor

 He practised as a confidential solicitor as the Principal of Thathams & Pym, 3 Fredericks Place, Old Jewry, London EC.